Topological sheaves and spaces of distributions in the global case: Topological Sheaves and Algebras

-\subsection{Compact sheaves}
+\subsubsection{Compact sheaves}

-We say that a \QCC sheaf $\calF$ on $S$ is w-compact (respectively fp-compact, or proj-compact) if it is complete and there exists a \fsonoz $\calU_i$ such that $\calF/\calU_i$ is a quasi coherent Zariski-locally finitely generated $\calO_S$-sheaf (respectively fp-presented and quasi coherent and locally free $\calO_S$-sheaf).
+We say that a \QCC sheaf $\calF$ on $S$ is $w$-compact (respectively fp-compact, proj-compact) if it is complete and there exists a \fsonoz $\calU_i$ such that $\calF/\calU_i$ is a quasi coherent Zariski-locally finitely generated $\calO_S$-sheaf (respectively quasi coherent and finitely-presented, locally free $\calO_S$-sheaf).

 To our understanding these are not local properties since the sheaves $\calU_i$ are fixed globally.
 However we have the following remark.